-Companies listed on the New York Stock Exchange and Nasdaq have to file audited financial reports with the SEC.
+Companies listed on the NYSE and Nasdaq have to file audited financial reports with the SEC.
 OTC filing requirements vary by platform, but some companies on OTC markets may not have to file financial reports.

 The lack of transparency can make it hard for investors to know what they are buying.
 Without any reporting requirements, investors can fall victim to fraudulent investment schemes.

 Securities traded on the OTC markets may be inherently more risky.
 Smaller companies tend to be less capitalized.
 Derivatives are also complex and difficult for novice investors to understand.